 Obviously if you pay council tax you get your household waste and recycling bin collection included however are you now having to pay for your green waste?
-It’s reported that almost a third of councils across England now charge to collect green waste.
+It’s reported that almost a third of councils across England in Spring 2018 now charge to collect green waste.
 Some households are paying up to £70 a year to have their green bin collected.
 The charge comes from many councils stating that they have had to cut costs to cope with reduced funding from the government.

 Did you know: some councils enforce a charge for new build home owners that want a standard suite of bins.
 The charges vary per council so if you’re planning to move into a new build, you may want to contact your local council to find out if you need to pay.

 Although council tax is increasing there may be a solution to save on your payments.
 If you live in England, Scotland and Wales you may be able apply to your local authority for a discount.
 Click here and enter your postcode to find out what the criteria is to apply for discount.

 ‘Interest rates on the rise’ is something that is thrown about quite a bit and we seem to hear it all the time.
 But what does it actually mean and how does it affect the average household?
 Interest rates are part of a loan that is charged as interest to the borrower.

 Latest comments from the Bank of England financial analysts say a rise in the bank’s base rate from 0.5% to 0.75% in May 2018 is looking more likely with another increase to follow in Autumn 2018.
 Again, what does this actually mean for you and what will it effect?

 From 1st April 2018 households in England and Wales will see an increase in water and sewerage bills by 2%, taking the average bill to £405 and £363 for homes in Scotland per year.
 The exact amount that you pay for your water is determined by the provider that you are with and the area in which you live.
 Unfortunately, you cannot change your water and sewerage supplier so it’s down to you to cut the cost of your water usage.
 So here’s some tips to get you started: